ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 When a suite runs, its configuration files are copied on _Gadi_ inside `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>` and a symbolic link to this directory is also created in the `$USER`'s home directory under `~/cylc-run/<suite-ID>`.<br>
 {{ model }} suites comprise several tasks, such as checking out code repositories, compiling and building the different model components, running the model, etc. The workflow of these tasks is controlled by [_Cylc_](#cylc).

-To run the RAS run the following command from within the [suite directory](#suitedir):
+To run the RAS, execute the following command from within the [suite directory](#suitedir):
 ```
 rose suite-run
 ```